syntaxseed/environmentresources/README.md

 * Nice Bash command prompts.
 * Handy Bash aliases.
+* BashCustom/ directory is to be copied to home dir and linked into .bashrc.
 * Bash Scripts to backup:
     * Global Composer json and lock files.
     * VSCode extensions list, snippets and settings/keymap files.